-Table 1, F lull Surveyab le Items Activitie s Table, Rev.6 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file TL proposals for the project 1.5 Welding - embedded discontinuities welds are substantially free Radiography and ultrasonic testing, review of documents and patrol of operator, examination of films G- 20 and 47 Shipbuilders and recognised standards and Rules as applicable, welding and NDT plans, NDT reports, operator qualifications not required Identify workstations where NDT is carried out, e.g. panel line butt welds, castings into hull structure Verify NDT carried out in accordance with approved plans where applicable Verify suitability of NDT methods Verify operators suitably qualified particularly where sub-contractors have been employed Verify that records have been completed and in accordance with recognised standards, e.g. IQI and sensitivity recorded Verify that reports and radiographs have been evaluated correctly by the shipbuilder.
-Systematic review of radiographs carried out by the surveyor Verify equipment calibration satisfactory and in accordance with manufacturers and recognised standards requirements Verify NDT is carried out according to the acceptable process
+Table 1, Hull Surveyable Items Activities Table, Rev.7 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Classification society proposals for the project 1.5 Welding - embedded discontinuities NDE is to be carried out by qualified operators capable of ensuring that welds are substantially free from significant indications Radiography and ultrasonic testing, review of documents and patrol of operator, examination of films TL-R W33, TL-G 47 Shipbuilders and recognised standards and Rules as applicable, welding and NDE plans, NDE reports, operator qualifications not required Identify workstations where NDE is carried out, e.g. panel line butt welds, castings into hull structure Verify NDE carried out in accordance with approved plans where applicable Verify suitability of NDE methods Verify operators suitably qualified particularly where sub-contractors have been employed Verify that records have been completed and in accordance with recognised standards, e.g. IQI and sensitivity recorded Verify that reports and radiographs have been evaluated correctly by the shipbuilder.
+Systematic review of radiographs carried out by the surveyor Verify equipment calibration satisfactory and in accordance with manufacturers and recognised standards requirements Verify NDE is carried out according to the acceptable process

-Table 1, F lull Surveyab le Items Activitie s Table, Rev.6 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Specific activities TL proposals for the project 2 Steel preparation and fit up: 2.1 surface preparation, marking and cutting traceability and acceptability of material, check of steel plates & profiles materials type, scantling identification, testing marks patrol G- 47 material certificates, shipbuilder's marking/cutting production documents at the workstage - documents retained at the facility Verify stockyard storage satisfactory Verify material traceability, e.g. stamping identification against material certification, archiving of records Verify transfer marking after treatment line Verify standard of shotblasting and priming Verify suitability of primer Verify that steel grades can be identified Verify machinery adjusted to maintain within IACS or manufacturers recommendations.
+Table 1, Hull Surveyable Items Activities Table, Rev.7 Reference Shipbuilding function Survey Requirements for Classification Survey Method required for Classification TL reference statutory requirements and relevant reference Documentation available to classification surveyor during construction Documentation for ship construction file Classification society proposals for the project 2 Steel preparation and fit up: 2.1 surface preparation, marking and cutting traceability and acceptability of material, check of steel plates & profiles materials type, scantling identification, testing marks patrol TL-G 47 material certificates, shipbuilder's marking/cutting production documents at the workstage - documents retained at the facility not required Verify material traceability, e.g. stamping identification against material certification, archiving of records Verify transfer marking after treatment line Verify standard of shotblasting and priming Verify suitability of primer Verify that steel grades can be identified Verify machinery adjusted to maintain within IACS or manufacturers recommendations.
 Verify accuracy of marking and cutting Verify storage of piece parts.
-2.2 straightening Approval of straightening methods/ procedures against deformation patrol and review G- 47 recognised standards, approved procedures not required Verify that straightening processes are approved for the grade and type of steel, e.g. tmcp, z plate.
+2.2 straightening Approval of straightening methods/ procedures against deformation patrol and review TL-G 47 recognised standards, approved procedures not required Verify that straightening processes are approved for the grade and type of steel, e.g. tmcp, z plate.
 Verify that plates and sections are within recognised tolerances